oregan1/nc-news-fe/README.md

 Link to app:

 # Requirements
-Requires at leat nonde 18.4
+Requires at leat node 18.4

 # Running locally
 To run TNC News locally first clone the repo with git clone.